• Home

 Tags

-Caravan, Caravan Tyres, Fit2Go, RoadPro, tow vehicle, Towing, TPMS
+Caravan, Caravan Tyres, Fit2Go, RoadPro, Tow Vehicle, Towing, TPMS

 A couple of weeks ago while we were at the Chapel Lane Caravan Club site Andy Harris from RoadPro came over and brought a new product for us to try.
 It had been launched to the caravan and motor home market at the NEC show in October and while talking to Andy at the show he introduced me to a couple of people from Fit2Go to chat about the product.
 I really liked the idea of it as there were no wires involved, little set-up or programming and more importantly it was easy to install the dash display in any vehicle as the unit fitted on the windscreen and was the same size as the old tax disc.
 No suckers…. no bean bag thingy…. no screwing mounts to the dash or finding a space to install the display.
 Continue reading →